basher83/automation-scripts/docs/security/SECURITY_ANALYSIS_REPORT.md

 The bash scripts in this repository demonstrate a strong security posture with proper defensive programming practices.
 The main areas for improvement are:

-1. Enabling SSL/TLS certificate validation
-2. Using HTTPS instead of HTTP for downloads
+1. Prefer HTTPS over HTTP for downloads in `monitoring/checkmk/install-agent.sh` or add strong checksum/signature verification
-3. Implementing download verification (checksums/signatures)
+2. Implement download verification (checksums/signatures) where missing
-4. Avoiding secrets in command line arguments
+3. Avoid passing secrets in command line arguments (e.g., curl headers) to reduce exposure in process listings
+4. Consider enabling SSL/TLS certificate verification by default in `prometheus-pve-exporter` when feasible

 None of the identified issues represent critical vulnerabilities that would allow immediate system compromise.
 The scripts follow bash security best practices and show careful attention to input validation and error handling.

 ## Risk Summary

 - **Critical Issues**: 0
-- **High Risk Issues**: 2 (HTTP downloads without verification)
+- **High Risk Issues**: 2 (HTTP downloads without verification x2)
-- **Medium Risk Issues**: 3 (SSL validation disabled, secrets in CLI)
+- **Medium Risk Issues**: 4 (missing GPG/checksum verification; default `verify_ssl: false`; secrets in CLI)
-- **Low Risk Issues**: 5 (minor validation improvements)
+- **Low Risk Issues**: 5 (minor validation and robustness improvements)

-Overall Risk Level: **LOW to MEDIUM** - The scripts are production-ready with some security hardening recommendations.
+Overall Risk Level: **LOW to MEDIUM** - The scripts are production-ready with clear, contained hardening items.

+Note: Items marked “Accepted (homelab)” in sections above are documented in [Accepted Security Considerations](./SECURITY_ACCEPTED_RISKS.md) and are not action items unless the environment or requirements change.